aequchain/aequchain.github.io/EXAMPLE eVehicle MOTOR.md

 Flux Modulation Control (AI Module) --> Switches between modes
 ```

-**Patentable Feature:** AI algorithm predicts load via sensors (accelerometers, current monitors) and adjusts winding currents (0-100A primary, 0-50A secondary) for optimal impact on energy balance.
+**Patentable Feature:** AI algorithm predicts load via sensors (accelerometers, current monitors) and adjusts winding currents (0-100A primary, 0-50A secondary) for optimal effect on energy balance.

 ### 2. Vehicle Integration Blueprint (Mechanical Mounting and Power Flow)
 This schematic shows how the motor-generator mounts in the hatchback chassis, integrated with rotating batteries and smart grid.
 Novelty: Modular mounting allows drone access for battery swap, with magnetic locks for secure interchange.